Gross realisation valueGRV

 Why it matters

-GRV is the top of every residential feasibility.
+GRV sits at the top of every residential feasibility.
 Profit, margin, residual land value and peak debt all derive from it.
-Get the GRV wrong and every downstream number is wrong by the same percentage.
-Most feasibility errors trace back to a sales mix that doesn't match what the market will actually pay.
+A 5% error in GRV cascades into a 5% error in every downstream number.

 Worked example